martinledl/CFDNNetAdapt/README.md

 ## Compatability
 Prepared for python3 (https://www.python.org/downloads/release/python-31010/) and OpenFOAMv8 (https://openfoam.org/version/8/).

+## Prepapare the python environment

 ## Example run
 cd ./example/convDifShapeOptim && python3 Allrun.py

 ## Testing run
 cd ./example/convDifShapeOptim && python3 testRun.py

+## License
+CFDNNetAdapt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software  Foundation, either version 3 of the License, or (at your option) any later version.
+See http://www.gnu.org/licenses/, for a description of the GNU General Public License terms under which you can copy the files.